Twin-field quantum key distribution without phase locking

 \textit{No-phase-locking scheme.}---The phase difference of two light fields $ \Phi(t) $ evolves as,

-where $\nu$, $\phi_0$ and $\Delta \phi(t)$ denote the beat-note frequency, the initial phase and the phase fluctuation respectively.
-Both $\nu$ and $\phi_0$ can be estimated via the data post-processing, whereas $\Delta \phi(t)$ includes the intrinsic phase noise of the laser sources and the fluctuation introduced in the channel transmission.
+where $\nu_0$, $\phi_0$ and $\Delta \phi(t)$ denote the beat-note frequency, the initial phase and the phase fluctuation respectively. {Both $\nu_0$ and $\phi_0$ are constant and can be estimated via the data post-processing,} whereas $\Delta \phi(t)$ includes the intrinsic phase noise of the laser sources and the fluctuation introduced in the channel transmission.

 To perform the parameter estimation, we propose to supplement the quantum pulses (Q-frame) with strong R-frame.
 The R-frame is used to reconcile the phase in the Q-frame through post-processing the photon detection events.
 As shown in Fig.~\ref{fig:scheme}, the detection probabilities of two detectors are correlated with the interference pattern.
-In light of this, we develop an FFT-based algorithm to reconstruct the frequency spectrum (see Supplementary Section I).
-From the frequency spectrum, we choose the component with the largest amplitude within a certain frequency range.
-Then, $\nu$ is the frequency of the component and $\phi_0$ can be obtained from the amplitude of the component.
+In light of this, we develop an FFT-based algorithm to reconstruct the frequency spectrum (see Supplementary Section II~\cite{supplemental}).
+From the frequency spectrum, we choose the component with the largest amplitude within a certain frequency range. {Then, $\nu_0$ is the frequency of the component and $\phi_0$ can be obtained from the angle of the complex amplitude of the component}.
 Here to reduce the estimation error, we propose to extend the detection series with padding zeros.
 This can greatly narrow the distribution of the frequency estimation and decrease the frequency deviation, thus enhancing the frequency estimation precision (see Supplementary Fig. 1).
 Moreover, we duplex the detection events to use them more efficiently, i.e., each R-frame is used twice by the two neighbour Q-frame.
 This doubles the available photon events and reduces the error rate when the photon count rate is low.